It is estimated that seven to 10 million people worldwide have Parkinson’s disease.

 For those with Parkinson’s, 80+ percent of the cells that produce dopamine have been damaged, are degenerated or dead.
 This causes nerve cells to fire wildly, leaving patients unable to control their movements.

 Motor symptoms normally appear in one or more ways:

 - Trembling (“tremor”) in arms, hands, face, jaw and/or legs

 - Rigidity (stiffness) of the trunk or limbs

-- Slowness of movement (bradykinesia)
+- Slowness of movement (“bradykinesia”)

-- Postural instability
+- Postural instability (impaired coordination and balance)

-Non-motor symptoms may include:
+Non-motor symptoms can include: